MicrosoftDocs/microsoft-salescopilot-docs/articles/m365-admin-setting.md

 ## Effect on the Sales app email notification banner

-To help users find Sales app when they interact with customer emails, a Microsoft 365 service adds a notification banner at the top of incoming messages when the message is from an external email domain or an external email address is included in the **To** or **Cc** field.
+To help users find the Sales app when they interact with customer emails, a Microsoft 365 service adds a notification banner at the top of incoming messages when the message is from an external email domain or an external email address is included in the **To** or **Cc** field.
 Banner notifications are displayed on a limited number of emails per day.
 If you turn off actionable banners in Microsoft 365 apps, banner notifications aren't removed from emails that are already in users' Inboxes.
 However, no new incoming emails display the banner until you turn the setting on again.